 In the finale, we discover that Praifah's grandfather killed his nephew Mes, purposely switching his medication so that he could get the family inheritance.
 At first, he didn't admit the truth, pretending to love his nephew so very much, and oh it was such a shame that he died of ~natural causes~.
 However, Thun saw through his lies and eventually coerced the old man into confessing his crimes.

-How Mes died was a big part of the series, but I shouldn’t have gotten my hopes up thinking this mystery would be crafted elegantly.
+How Mes died was a big part of the series, but I shouldn't have gotten my hopes up thinking this mystery would be crafted elegantly.
 The revelation of his killer ended up being pretty underwhelming.
 My biggest problem is how these events unfolded, making the investigation seem so complex when the truth is actually quite basic.
-We didn’t need the whole ordeal with discovering secret rooms, obtaining medical records, breaking into archive rooms, or any other convoluted plots for such a basic explanation about what happened.
+We didn't need the ordeal of discovering secret rooms, obtaining medical records, or breaking into archive rooms.
+The plot seems so convoluted, only to offer such a basic explanation about what happened.

 Mes and Thun